Sology/maily_herald/README.md

 ### Delivery and background processing

-MailyHerald mailings are always sent in background.
-They won't block you application thread - that's guaranteed.
+Scheduled MailyHerald mailings are always sent in background.

 In order to make your deliveries work, you need to run MailyHerald Paperboy which will take care of it: